 “The size of Martha Guy’s collective gifts is indicative of her generosity,” said Deanne Smith, founding director of the Martha Guy Summer Institute.
 “That is measureable; immeasurable is the way her institute has inspired students and future business leaders through learning experiences and travel.
 Regardless of their background, all of the Martha Guy Summer Institute participants have said it was an opportunity of a lifetime, and Martha gave them that opportunity.”

 Ms Guy is still involved with the program and has enjoyed meeting the participants in all but two of the program years.
-We were excited to have Ms. Guy attend the Business Plan Luncheon this year (2017 program).
-Ms. Guy continues to personally support this program and has just celebrated her 95th birthday in the summer of 2017.
+We were excited to have Ms. Guy attend the Walker College of Business Luncheon this year (2018 program).
+Ms. Guy continues to personally support this program, interacting with the participants at the 2018 luncheon, where we also celebrated her 96th birthday.